 I started writing seriously here in 2008.

-He was referring to my idea which was not backed by Alzheimer's research at the time that one of the most important things an AD caregiver could do to make a difference was to take a person who was deeply forgetful out and into bright light.
+The doctor was referring to my idea, which was not backed by Alzheimer's research at the time, that one of the most important things an Alzheimer's caregiver could do to make a difference was to take a person who was deeply forgetful out and into bright light.

 I knew it worked, I knew why it worked, and I knew that it was one of the main factors that made Dotty kinder and gentler.

-What I didn't know for certain was if it would "really" work well for other AD caregivers.
+What I didn't know for certain was if it would "really" work well for other Alzheimer's caregivers.

 So, I wrote about bright light.
 I suggested that caregivers open the curtains, open the blinds, seat the deeply forgetful person (DFP) next to a window with bright light, and make a concerted effort to get the DFP out and into the bright light as often as possible.

 The first time I wrote about this I received several emails within days from readers telling me it worked, or was working as intended.